dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 configurations and versions seamlessly on the same machine without ever conflicting with each other.
-And this is why some people are still willing to use virtual machines to develop their projects, because the benefit they can get from isolation outweighs the performance impact that they have on their system.
+And this is why some people are still willing to use virtual machines to develop their projects, because the benefit they can get from isolation outweighs the performance impact that using virtual machines have on their system.

 These are the issues that using containers are good